Numigi/odoo-account-addons/account_move_recompute_amount_currency/README.rst

 --------
 After installing this module, amount_currency will be null for exchange stock valuation moves generated from the invoice

+Limits

+It causes prices and tax amounts to reset to zero during updates.

 Contributors
 ------------
 * Numigi (tm) and all its contributors (https://bit.ly/numigiens)